Ignema/VodBox/README.md

   docker run --name <NAME_OF_CONTAINER> -p 27017:27017 mongo
   ```

+ *Note: you can alternatively find a mongodb hosting solution online and get the mongo URI from it without needing docker*

 ## 2. Create a .env file in the main project folder and paste and fill in the parameters with you **custom** data
 ```
   ACCESS_TOKEN_SECRET=